The averaging period used for the following assessment was 1981-2010.

-The mean temperature was 2.0 °C above the 1971-2000 average, resulting in provisionally the warmest October since 2006 and the eighth warmest in the last 100 years.
+The mean temperature was 1.8 °C above the 1981-2010 average, resulting in the warmest October since 2006 and the eighth warmest in the last 100 years.
 New October maximum temperature records were set on the 1st for England, Wales and the UK overall.
 There was a marked contrast in rainfall, with amounts ranging from well below average over East Anglia and south-east England to well above in Northern Ireland and western Scotland.
-It was one of the wettest Octobers on record over Northern Ireland.
+It was the wettest Octobers on record over Northern Ireland.
 Sunshine amounts varied from well below normal over Northern Ireland and western Scotland to well above in East Anglia.
-It was provisionally the dullest October on record over Northern Ireland.
+It was the dullest October on record over Northern Ireland.

-A maximum temperature of 29.9 °C was recorded at Gravesend (Kent) on the 1st, provisionally the highest UK temperature on record for October.
+A maximum temperature of 29.9 °C was recorded at Gravesend (Kent) on the 1st, the highest UK temperature on record for October.
 A minimum temperature of -3.3 °C was recorded at Santon Downham (Suffolk) early on the 20th.
-In the 24 hours ending at 0900 on the 9th, 62.0 mm of rainfall was recorded at Brodick Castle, Isle of Arran.
+In the 24 hours ending at 0900 on the 23rd, 102.4 mm of rainfall was recorded at Alltdearg House, near Sligachan, Isle of Skye.
 A wind gust of 77 mph was recorded at Killowen (County Down) on the 17th.

 The month began with a remarkable heat-wave across England and Wales.
 The 1st was the warmest day of the spell, with temperatures exceeding 25 °C widely and 28-29 °C in central and eastern England.
 The temperature of 29.9 °C recorded at Gravesend, Kent on the 1st was the highest October temperature on record in the UK, beating 29.4 °C at March, Cambridgeshire on 1st October 1985.
 The 1st was also the warmest October day on record in Wales, with 28.2 °C at Hawarden Airport, Flintshire.
 On the 2nd, central and eastern England were again very warm with over 28 °C widely.
 The 3rd was the last day of the heat-wave, with temperatures again exceeding 27-28 °C in south-east England.
 During the 3rd and 4th the wind veered towards the west, bringing frontal systems and returning temperatures to more normal autumn values.